tristantbg/kirby-resize-on-demand-plugin/README.md

 The plugin creates a URL to a resized image **without creating the image itself**.
 So if the browser requested this URL, the response would be a 404 error.
 To prevent that, a router matches the URL request and runs a function that finds and resizes the original image to the requested width via Kirby’s build-in `thumb()` function.
 Then the resized image is served via a chunked `readfile()`.
 If the resized image already exists, it will be loaded like any ordinary image.

-**Important**: The plugin might not work with the build-in PHP Webserver on OSX.
-(See Kirby docs: [Running from Command Line](http://getkirby.com/docs/installation/running-with-php).)
-Use Vagrant or MAMP instead.

 **Example URL:** `http://yoursite.com/thumbs/pageuri/imagename-500-a1fe324ad3b1.jpg`

 The resized images are created in the `thumbs` folder, but in a subdirectory that matches the untranslated URI of the page where the original image is found.
 The filename consists of the image name, the requested width and a 12 character MD5 hash of the original images’s `$image->modified()` value.

 Based on these information, the router runs a function that finds the original image, resizes it and serves the resized image via a chunked `readfile()`.

 The MD5 hash at the end of the image name is intended for cache-busting.
 (See _Recommendations_ below).
+So if your replace the original image, the hash changes and the browser will request a new resized image instead of loading a cached version.
 Hashing the last modified date is not 100% ideal, but still better/faster than hashing the entire contents of the image.

 #### Limitations and Security: